LorenvXn/mu3/README.md

 (It wasn't actually required, they have no idea what they are doing.
 I just crafted this approach!)

 You know that saying: "Ballz is life!" ... well, not in a corporation, bruh!
-What to be expected from "educated" men. /shrugs
+What to be expected from educated "men". /shrugs
 ```